Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use, Orchard/Edible Landscaping

-Nanking Cherry is a medium-sized shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Nanking Cherry is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small cherry red round fruit (technically 'drupes') with red flesh which are usually ready for picking from early to mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: